jundalisay/sp/content/en/research/mohammad/quran/sura-002c.md

 - fear Me
 - believe in what I revealed
 - do not exchange My revelations for a small price
-- be conscious of Me.
+- be conscious of Me
 - do not mix truth with falsehood
 - do not conceal the truth while you know.
 - attend to your prayers
 - practice regular charity
-- kneel with those who kneel.
+- kneel with those who kneel
 - command people to virtuous conduct
 - forget yourselves even though you read the Scripture
-- seek help through patience and prayer.
+- seek help through patience and prayer

 But these are difficult, except for the devout.